wdvillage/todo-spa-angular/README.md

 # TodoSpaAngular

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.4.
+Simple todo list on Angular 7 with Drag&Drop (save data in LocalStorage).
+You can find demo here:This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.4.

 ## Getting Started
 <ul>